ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 # Summary

-Aeroelasticity is the study the interaction of the aerodynamics and the structural dynamics of a body, potentially including flight dynamics.
+Aeroelasticity is the study the interaction between the aerodynamics and the structural dynamics of a body, potentially including flight dynamics.
 In aeronautics and wind energy, the industry standard methods rely on tried and tested assumptions and simplifications, leading to linear or quasi-linear expressions.